HGH: The Ultimate Guide (for Men & Women)

 Beginners coveting significant muscle size will typically take bulking steroids, such as Dianabol, Anadrol, Testosterone or Trenbolone.
 Then after hitting a plateau, they may introduce HGH for further growth/fat loss.

 However, if beginners do not want to experience huge muscle gains, but instead milder increases in hypertrophy (size) — the above cycle may be taken.

-However, anavar or primobolan are mild steroids that can produce similar results (in a potentially safer manner), with the effects of long-term HGH-use being relatively unknown.
+However, Anavar and Primobolan are mild steroids that can produce similar results (in a potentially safer manner), with the effects of long-term HGH use being relatively unknown.